allan-walpy/my-dev-guide/code_conventions.md

 ### Use expression bodied members

 Favor expression-bodied member syntax over regular member syntax only when the body consists of a single statement and fits on a single line.

 ## Performance Guidelines

 ### Use `Any()` to determine whether an `IEnumerable<T>` is empty

-If you do use `Count()`, you risk iterating over the entier collecon
+If you do use `Count()`, you risk iterating over the entire collection

-### Only use async for low-intensive long-running acvies
+### Only use async for low-intensive long-running activities

-Use async only for I/O bound operaons
+Use async only for I/O bound operators

 ### Beware of mixing up `async`/`await` with `Task.Wait`

 `await` does not block the current thread but simply instructs the compiler to generate a state-machine.
 However, `Task.Wait` blocks the thread and may even cause deadlocks.

 ## Framework Guidelines